 Tools & Calculators

-Aerobic conditioning is the ability of the heart, lungs, and circulatory system to supply oxygen and nutrients to the working muscles.
+Cardiorespiratory fitness is the ability of the heart, lungs, and circulatory system to supply oxygen and nutrients to the working muscles.
 It involves the ability to persist in activities, such as elliptical training, walking, jogging, and cycling.
-Improved aerobic endurance is associated with increased health and reduced risk of chronic disease, such as obesity, heart disease, type 2 diabetes, high blood pressure, and stroke.
+Improved cardiorespiratory endurance is associated with increased brain and physical health and a reduced risk of chronic disease, such as obesity, heart disease, type 2 diabetes, high blood pressure, and stroke.

 Measuring Heart Rate